 It’s especially complicated to explain what corruption is, because the phenomenon of corruption is very complex and difficult to understand.
-In this masterthesis I will observe corruption as deviating behavior against the norm: ‘public power should be used for public gain’ It combines aspects of the economic and sociological definitions, and stresses the relational aspect of corruption by adding an exchange relationship between two or more actors.
+In this masterthesis I will observe corruption as deviating behavior against the norm: ‘public power should be used for public gain.’
+The aspect of public power relates the concept of corruption to the ‘failure’ of the state to benefit society.
+Furthermore, this thesis combines aspects of the economic and sociological definitions, and stresses the relational aspect of corruption by adding an exchange relationship between two or more actors.
 This leads to the following working definition: ‘corruption is the use of public power for private gain in an exchange relation between two or more actors.’

 To understand the concept of corruption it helps to differentiate bureaucratic and political corruption.
 Corruption has a direct relationship with both bureaucratic and political actors, but those two actors have different incentives to act corruptively.
 Literature often vaguely makes a distinction between bureaucratic and political corruption, for example by using the concept of corruption but inherently meaning bureaucratic corruption.
 The difference between the two is that political corruption is the result of corruptive behavior by the ruling politicians and political leaders, and bureaucratic corruption is the result of corruptive behavior by the bureaucratic power.

-In this thesis I will differentiate bureaucratic and political corruption from each other, but still integrate them as both necessary concepts within the theoretical framework of chapter 3.
+In this thesis I will differentiate bureaucratic and political corruption from each other, but still integrate them as both necessary concepts within the theoretical framework of chapter 3 by considering bureaucrats and politicians to be the central actors within the exchange relations of corruption.
 I will also include the actor groups of citizens and heads of state.
 These actor groups need to be taken into account as separate actor groups, because next to bureaucrats and politicians, they have profound differentiating positions within the exchange relations of corruption.

-Whether bureaucratic or political corruption, research seems to agree on a relation between corruption and public office or power.
-Corruption is related to state by the use of public power .
-Corruption, consisting of a state-society element, could be considered as ‘the failure’ of a state, because it ‘fails’ to serve society.
-A state has the responsibility and public power to benefit society by allocating public goods.
-But also states can ‘fail’ to execute this responsibility, when they have weak public institutions and lack the essential power to control society.
-Society does not only consist of actors which aim to serve the common good.
-In de upcoming chapters I will link corruption by intensively discussing the ‘exchange relation’ aspect of the working definition.
-I will present corruption within the framework of Actor Network State Theory, including the hypotheses and models of four different actor groups: bureaucrats; politicians; citizens; and heads of state.
+As the chosen working definition introduces a new dimension to corruption by including the relational aspect of relations between actors, the conceptualization of corruption that is used in this thesis is broader than the conventionally notions of bureaucratic and political corruption.
+While a narrow definition may exclude too much, this broad conceptualization perhaps will pose certain implications to the measurability and feasibility that are within range of this study.
+In de upcoming chapters I will link the concepts of bureaucratic and political corruption to a more relational notion of corruption by expanding on the ‘exchange relation’ aspect of the working definition.
+I will present corruption within the framework of Actor Network State Theory, including the hypotheses which consider four different actor groups: bureaucrats; politicians; citizens; and heads of state.

 Theory, actors and hypotheses